Saturday (before the parade) from 7:00am to 9:00am at Grange Hall, 3850 High Ct. (behind Wheat Ridge Cyclery).

-The Spaghetti Dinner will be served both nights, August 10th and 11th.
-This dinner is the longest-lived event of the festival and is so big that it has its own tent.
-It will be served on both Friday and Saturday, 4 – 8 pm in the food court, which is close to the Beer Garden, so the two most popular food treats will be near each other.
+A traditional Spaghetti Dinner will be served both nights, August 9th and 10th.
+The dinner is the longest-lived event of the festival and is so big that it has its own tent.
+It will be served 4–8 pm in the food court area, which is near the Beer Garden, so the two most popular food treats will be next to each other.
 (If you have any German heritage, you know that beer is considered a food for adults and is almost as necessary as bread.)
-The dinner will benefit the Colorado Professional Firefighters Foundation, and two dozen volunteers from West Metro Fire Rescue will work in shifts to feed the crowds.
+The dinner benefits the Colorado Professional Firefighters Foundation, and two dozen volunteers from West Metro Fire Rescue will work in shifts to feed the crowds.

-On August 11th, the eighth annual Chili Cook-off will be held in the spaghetti dinner tent from 12-3pm.
+On August 10th the 10th annual Chili Cook-off will be held in the spaghetti dinner tent from 12-3pm.
 If you have never been to a chili cook-off, you are in for a tasty and heated treat.
 There will be trophies and prizes for the top three cooks in both the red and the green categories, with one overall People’s Choice prize.
 Public tasting is five dollars ($5).
 Children younger than six are free.
-Located in the spaghetti dinner tent near the food court, the public can taste and vote, 12 noon – 3pm, with winners being announced at 3:30 pm.
-You can either share your famous chili with others by competing or use your tastebuds to help determine the winner.
-This charity event is sponsored by Wheat Ridge Poultry.
-The tasting fees will benefit the Wheat Ridge Community Foundation.
+This charity event is sponsored by Wheat Ridge Poultry and tasting fees will benefit the Wheat Ridge Community Foundation.